GHDDI-AILab/Targeting2019-nCoV/docs/CoV_Experiment_Data.md

 ## Previous drug discovery effort for SARS/MERS

-* A collection of clinical and preclinical drug pipelines related to SARS/MERS but without clinical conclusion, most of the pipelines are deactivated.
+* A collection of clinical and preclinical drug pipelines related to SARS/MERS, but without clinical conclusion.
+Most of these pipelines are deactivated.

  * Downloadable datasets:
     * [Drugs in pipeline for SARS](http://ghddiai.oss-cn-zhangjiakou.aliyuncs.com/file/file_clinicaldrug_sars.csv)